[Stuff Blowing Up]

 - In the science fiction novel Frostworld And Dreamfire, the planet Hraggellon has/had multiple offshoot humanoid species: the civilized local equivalent of Homo sapiens; a species of near-sapients equivalent to australopithecines; and in between the two the Onhla, intelligent but utterly uncivilized, who don't even build shelters or wear more than a fur cloak for clothing.
 (Mention is also made in passing to an "extinct race of dwarves".)
 By the end of the novel, the Onhla have all died of a civilization-bred plague and the semi-sapient species has been hunted to extinction.

-- The Earth's Children series, especially "Clan of the Cave Bear", recounts how the young Cro-Magnon Ayla became an orphan, and was adopted into the Cave Bear clan of Neanderthals.
-Her superior intellect creates growing friction with the superstitious clan, ultimately leaving Ayla ostracized from the group as a teenager.
+- The first book, "Clan of the Cave Bear", recounts how the young Cro-Magnon Ayla became an orphan, and was adopted into the Cave Bear clan of Neanderthals.
+Despite significant physiological and psychological differences, the clan ends up accepting her, until the one man who doesn't becomes chief and exiles her out of spite.

 - The Howard Families in Methuselah's Children get into this conflict with normal humanity.
 They aren't truly mutants, just the members of families who have voluntarily engaged in selective breeding for long lifespan.
 After several generations of this, members of the Howard Families (Mr. Howard was the dude who ponied up the cash to make it work way back in the beginning) routinely live 25 to 30% longer than normal people, and the normal people refuse to believe that the Howard's don't have some secret formula or treatment that they aren't sharing.
 (It doesn't help that the Families tend to be very well off, too.)
 Long story short: the government is pressured into starting a program to strip the Howards of their holdings and imprison them until they fork over the secret.
 The Howards manage to hijack a colony spaceship (don't ask) and take off for the stars to find a world where they will be safe.
 From there it basically becomes an homage to the The Odyssey...